Firstly, if anyone is somehow still following this blog, I apologize for the massive time gap, and thank you so much for following along.

-Thanks for your interest in Kros, and if you haven’t already, subscribe to the blog or the Twitter feed @KrosDev.
+Thanks for reading, and if you haven’t already, please subscribe to the blog.

 The hardware for the Kros operating system proof-of-concept can now run entirely on batteries, thus making a fully portable system.